Immerse in your deepest reality

 AI body-tracking mirrors your viewpoint by the turn of your head and lets you slice the visuals along your palm’s surface.

-Peer into the Flow explores AI face-tracking interactions to intuitively mirror your viewpoint – in an NFT series of interactive sketches supporting and prototyping parts of Locus, our crowdfund backers are rewarded with a random edition.
+Peer into the flow explores AI face-tracking interactions to intuitively mirror your viewpoint – in an NFT series of interactive sketches supporting and prototyping parts of Locus, our crowdfund backers are rewarded with a random edition.

 Emergent immersive audio